 * USD capped vs euro as German yield spike neutralises support

-* Sterling hits 1-year high after robust UK inflation data (Adds details and quotes, updates prices)
+* Sterling hovers near 1-year high after robust UK inflation data

-TOKYO, Sept 13 (Reuters) - The dollar was buoyant against the yen on Wednesday, although it was capped against the euro with a potentially supportive spike in U.S. yields neutralised by a similar move by their German counterparts.
+TOKYO, Sept 13 (Reuters) - The dollar extended its sharp rally against the yen on Wednesday, although it was capped against the euro with a potentially supportive spike in U.S. yields neutralised by a similar move by their German counterparts.

-The pound reached a one-year high after a robust UK inflation report added pressure on the Bank of England to do more to support the currency.
+The pound hovered within distance of a one-year high after a robust UK inflation report added pressure on the Bank of England to do more to support the currency.

-The greenback had slumped to a 10-month low of 107.320 yen on Friday, when Hurricane Irma threatened Florida and as financial markets braced for the possibility of another missile or nuclear test by North Korea for the Sept.
-9 anniversary of its founding.
+The greenback had slumped to a 10-month low of 107.320 yen on Friday, when Hurricane Irma threatened Florida and as financial markets braced for the possibility of another missile or nuclear test by North Korea to mark its founding on Sept.
+9.

-Since then, risk aversion has ebbed significantly, prompting a drive-up in U.S. Treasury yields to two-week highs and fuelling a comeback by the dollar.
+Risk aversion has ebbed significantly since, prompting a drive-up in U.S. Treasury yields to two-week highs and fuelling a comeback by the dollar.

 While the U.S. 10-year Treasury note yield rose about 5 basis points overnight, its German bund counterpart jumped nearly 7 basis points, helping prevent the dollar from gaining on the euro.

-German bund yields have risen as safe-haven government debt came under pressure following a respite in North Korea tensions.
+German bund yields have risen as safe-haven government debt came under pressure from a respite in North Korea tensions.

 Data on Tuesday showed British inflation rose to 2.9 percent in August from a year earlier, more than forecast and above the BoE's 2 percent target.